 In conclusion, should you live on or off-campus?

-On-campus housing is a great university service for students who are just moving out of their parents’ house.
-It offers a comfortable setting with easy access to various resources, a fixed fee that includes numerous services, amenities, and access to campus infrastructures.
+On-campus housing is a great university service for students who are just moving out of their parent’s house.
+It offers a comfortable setting with easy access to various resources and a fixed fee that includes numerous services, amenities, and access to campus infrastructures.
 However, students who are older or are looking for more independence might prefer to live off-campus where they can endorse more responsibilities and have better control over their daily life.
-At EDUopinions, we advise you to carefully review what each option means with regards to your expectations and the type of life you want to have while studying.
+At EDUopinions, we advise you to carefully review what each option means with regard to your expectations and the type of life you want to have while studying.
 Don’t forget to take into account the practical factors:

 - Roommate/privacy/shared spaces